2metres/health-role-descriptions/_roles/visual-designer.md

 - Strong strategic, analytical, problem solving and planning skills
 - Possess a demonstrable positive and collaborative attitude
 - Desire to learn and to communicate in a collaborative high-performance, self-directed work team
-- Ability to embrace and thrive in a constantly changing environment
+- Ability to embrace and thrive in a constantly changing environmen
 - Demonstrated ability to positively contribute to your own and other’s work to achieve Program objectives
 - Demonstrated ability to deliver work in a modern, flexible, management team
 - Demonstrated personal leadership ability

 ### Desirable Qualifications or Experience